-I translate complicated tech language into what users really need
+I transform complicated tech language into what users really need

 Book a call